sriramdvt/sriramdvt.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a final year dual degree student at IIIT Hyderabad.
-I am interested in developing hardware for datacenters that are robust to software changes for emerging software paradigms.
+I am an incoming CS PhD student at UIUC.
+I am interested in developing hardware and software for datacenters that are robust to changes for emerging software paradigms.

-I have also worked on using Machine Learning to solve problems in Computational Chemistry.
+Previously, I have worked on using Machine Learning to solve problems in Computational Chemistry.

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 {style="text-align: justify;"}